 To get started building your campfire, you’re going to need to gather your fuel for the fire.
 This includes everything from the small pieces of kindling to the larger pieces of firewood.
 The dryer the wood, the better.
 Don’t pull fresh branches and twigs off of a tree and hope to start a fire, you have to find pieces that have fallen off long before you arrived.

 Start with gathering the smaller pieces then work your way up.
 Smaller pieces should be no thicker than your fingers.
 You’ll use these to start the fire, while the larger logs are used to maintain the fire.
-A safe amount would be enough to fill a 2 gallon bucket, or some more if you want to be safe.
+A safe amount would be enough to fill a 2 gallon bucket.
+You can always add some more if you want to be safe.
 You may also want to gather some dried leaves and pine cones as they provide a quick source of ignition to get the smaller twigs going as well.
 Pine cones burn really, really well and much longer than you’d think.

 Once you have an adequate amount of smaller kindling, make sure you have ample logs on hand to keep the flames going once the fire is started.
 A good size reference for logs would be about the diameter of your arm.
-Solid oak logs of this size will burn for about 30-60 minutes each, so you will need about 5-10 logs to last you for the night.
+Solid oak logs of this size will burn for about 30-60 minutes each.
+You will need about 5-10 logs to last you for the night.

 Set the Location